section-engineering-education/engineering-education/articles/implementing-rate-limiting-in-flask/index.md

 ### Implementing Rate Limiting in Flask

-After installing the Flask Framework and saving the code responsible for setting up the endpoints as described in the steps above, the next step here is to install the [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) library.
-This is a Flask extension that helps to easily implement rate limiting rules in a Flask application.
+After installing the Flask Framework and saving the code responsible for setting up the endpoints described in the steps above, the next step here is to install the [Flask-Limiter](https://flask-limiter.readthedocs.io/en/stable/) library.
+Flask-Limiter is a Flask extension that helps to implement rate limiting rules in a Flask application quickly.

 In the terminal, type: